Shadow King: Dawn of X

-During the "Empyre" storyline, Amahl Farouk is among the psychic mutants that are summoned to Genosha to help deal with a seed pod-type bomb that is vulnerable to psychic attacks, and it's revealed that Amahl and the Shadow King are actually two different individuals.
-Having been born in Egypt Eyalet, to a merchant trader, during the sixteenth century, Amahl Farouk is a mutant whose psychic powers emerged at a young age.
-Amahl then used them to protect the market from thieves, until tragedy would eventually arrive to the market in the form of a plague.
-The young Amahl sat with his dying father and tried to use his telepathic powers to prevent the inevitable, suggesting that his telepathic powers likely allowed him to "feel" his father's death as partly his own.
-With his father dead and the market gone, the young mutant had nothing to tether him to the city until he was approached by the Shadow King, who promised the boy a chance to never be alone again.
-From that moment on, Amahl was immersed in darkness as he joined with the Shadow King.
-Also while Amahl Farouk himself has already been seen on Krakoa, it wasn't clear if the Shadow King was still a part of the mutant's life, until a group of young mutants finishes their training and head for the caves on Krakoa, far from their instructors.
-There, Amahl Farouk, clearly still possessed by the Shadow King, awaits them to listening intently to the young X-Men and doubtlessly planning something sinister for the youngest mutants.
+It is revealed that Farouk and the Shadow King are actually two different individuals.
+Having been born in Egypt Eyalet, to a merchant trader, during the sixteenth century, Farouk is a mutant whose psychic powers emerged at a young age.
+After his father died from a plague, Farouk was approached by the Shadow King, who possessed him.

 In time, the Shadow King sets his plans in motion and begins seducing several young mutants who are unsure of themselves, including Gabrielle Kinney and Rahne Sinclair.
 However, Gabrielle begins to suspect Farouk and is subsequently killed by Rahne, whom he had placed under his mind control.
-Gabrielle is resurrected, and confronted by the senior New Mutants, Farouk draws them and Gabrielle's clique into the astral plane.
+Gabrielle is resurrected and confronted by the senior New Mutants before Farouk draws all of them into the astral plane.
 The young mutants confront the Shadow King, encouraging Farouk to dissolve his connection with him, restoring his human mind and personality.
-Scarred by his connection with the Shadow King, Farouk leaves Krakoa, with the endorsement of the New Mutants, to undergo rehabilitation.
+Scarred by his connection with the Shadow King, Farouk leaves Krakoa to be rehabilitated.

 Powers and abilities

-Originally presented as a telepathic mutant second only to Professor X, the Shadow King is a multi-universal ethereal entity extending into each reality as a tendril of its larger self.
-It was spawned by the first nightmare, and preys on the bodies of powerful psychics.
-He uses captive psychics to enslave others, while feeding off their negative energy.
-He causes the captives to slowly merge with his own essence.
+Originally presented as a telepathic mutant second only to Professor X, the Shadow King preys on the bodies of powerful psychics.
+He uses captive psychics to enslave others.

 Other versions

 Age of Apocalypse

-An alternate universe variant of the Shadow King from Earth-295 appears in Age of Apocalypse.
+An alternate universe version of the Shadow King from Earth-295 appears in Age of Apocalypse.
 This version is an agent of Apocalypse who became a disembodied, cloud-like entity after Charles Xavier destroyed his body.